yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Program_MMC_boot_media.rst

 * Connect ethernet cable to board

-* Boot the board in SD boot mode and “strike any key” to halt U-Boot at prompt
+* Boot the board in SD boot mode and "strike any key" to halt U-Boot at prompt

 * Enter the following commands